josehoras/josehoras.github.io/_posts/2019-05-05-lstm-in-tensorflow.md

     return txt
 ```

-This time the input is a single encode character choosen randomly.
+This time the input is a single encode character chosen randomly.
 Initial states are again initiated to zero and passed to the `sess.run()` as the "init_state" element in the "feed_dict={}".
 As we don't do any training here, the variables to calculate are the next states, and the probabilities vector to use to predict the next character.
 For the prediction we use the numpy function `random.choice()` that chooses elements in an array based on assigned probabilities.
 If we just choose the maximal probability the texts turn out with less variability and less interesting.

 Note that here we use the probabilities variable for the first time.
 We didn't really need it in the training because the function `tf.nn.softmax_cross_entropy_with_logits_v2()` takes the logits as inputs and calculates the softmax distribution itself.
 We defined it just to use it here.